Practical Ways to Help Older People

 This might also be a useful time to introduce older relatives and friends to technology that might prove helpful during this period, such as Skype or FaceTime.

 Don’t forget snail mail!
 Everyone loves getting letters and postcards, or just a note through the door.
-Now might be the perfect time to dust off your stationary set.
+Now might be the perfect time to dust off your stationery set.

 Another fun way to stay connected is to agree to watch the same TV programme and call for a chat about it afterwards.